Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Introduction

-Building on this formulation, we develop a practical two-stage Filter-then-Weight algorithm: we first perform candidate filtering to identify geometrically useful samples, and then solve a constrained weighting problem to form a precise composite update.
+Building on this formulation, we develop a two-stage \emph{Filter-then-Weight} algorithm that decouples candidate filtering from coefficient optimization: a greedy residual filter identifies geometrically useful samples under unit weights, and a constrained reweighting stage refines their coefficients to form a precise composite update.
 To make this framework tractable for LLMs, we use a factorized outer-product gradient representation that preserves more information than full-gradient compression under the same memory budget, and further optimize matrix multiplications for long-context data.
 In addition, our formulation reveals a connection between gradient matching and second-order target utility, which provides a principled interpretation for subset-level update construction and redundancy control.
 Experimental results demonstrate that our method outperforms current online data selection algorithms under the same data budget while improving downstream performance.
-Our ablations further show that optimizer-awareness is essential for reweighting, and decoupling filtering from coefficient optimization leads to more robust and stable online selection.
+Our ablations further show that optimizer-awareness is essential for reweighting, and decoupling filtering from coefficient optimization leads to more robust and stable online selection. \squeezeup